taisei-project/taisei/README.rst

 If you're having issues with low framerates, sound playback issues, or gamepad support, please see the `Troubleshooting Guide <doc/TROUBLESHOOTING.rst>`__.

-If you find any other bug not covered in that, please feel free to `open up an issue <https://github.com/taisei-project/taisei/issues>`.
-Please give as much information as you can, such as:
+If you find any other bug not covered in that, feel free to `open up an issue <https://github.com/taisei-project/taisei/issues>`__.
+If you do, please give as much information as you can, such as:

     1. OS version (i.e: Windows 10, macOS 10.16, Ubuntu Linux 19.10)
     2. Hardware (i.e: Intel processor, AMD/NVIDIA graphics card, etc)